Undergraduate Financial Aid and Scholarships

 While we encourage students to spend an entire academic year abroad, Bentley institutional aid (such as merit scholarships) is guaranteed for one semester abroad only.
 To request to be considered for continuation of Bentley institutional aid for a full year abroad, students must submit a petition as part of their study abroad application.
 Due to financial aid budget constraints, only a small number of petitions will be approved.
 We strongly encourage students to contact a study abroad advisor and financial aid counselor for guidance.

 We strongly encourage students interested in studying abroad to apply for scholarships!
-An advisor in international education can assist you in preparing your application.
+An advisor in international education can assist students in preparing their application.
 Review the opportunities below and begin as early as possible.

 Through Bentley's Multicultural Center all STEP students are eligible for the Robert Alan Study Abroad Scholarship.
 Contact the Multicultural Center for more information about eligibility criteria and the application process.